-Congratulations, you have acquired Green Card status in the United States.
-That does not mean your journey is over.
+Congratulations!
+You’re now a lawful permanent resident (LPR) or Green Card Holder.
+That does not mean, however, that your journey is over.
 While the first step may be over, the journey to maintain the right to live and work in the United States is just beginning.
-It is very important for you to maintain permanent residence status in the US if you have any desire to become a US Citizenship.
-The key point here is that it is necessary for you to continue to permanently “reside” in the US, otherwise you run the risk of no longer being considered a permanent resident of US.
+It is very important for you to maintain permanent residence status in the US, especially if you have any desire to become a US Citizenship.

 1.Don’t leave the United States for any extended period of time, or move to another country with the intent to live there permanently

 2.Always file your federal, state, and, if applicable, local income tax returns as a resident.